Your SEO optimized title page contents

 ONLINE SESSIONS AVAILABLE

 If you are needing support, virtual services are available, see Online Coaching with Dr. Shelley.
-Online services are provided by telephone or online through a HIPAA-compliant telehealth portal, which allows you to be in the comfort of your own home during sessions & have increased privacy.
+Online services are provided by telephone or online through a virtual portal, which allows you to be in the comfort of your own home during sessions & have increased privacy.
 Appointments may be booked online or simply email Dr. Shelley with any questions or appointment requests.

 Follow the Loving Roots Project on social media for weekly blogs & video posts: